 Download: Sample Aural/Theory Test

-This test is an integral part of the audition process which all applicants are required to complete, not including applicants for the Diploma of Music (Sound Engineering).
-International applicants who are auditioning via recordings may be excused from the aural/theory test, as will any student auditioning for re-admission after a leave of absence, or applicants for the Diploma of Instrumental Music.
+This test is an integral part of the audition process which all applicants are required to complete, not including applicants for the Diploma of Music (Sound Engineering) and/or Popular Music and Creative Technologies.
+International applicants who are auditioning via recordings may be excused from the aural/theory test, as will any student auditioning for re-admission after a leave of absence.

 The aural/theory test score is used in the selection process as a tie-breaker when needed and provides us with an indicator of your current level in both areas.